jwangjie/SDC-LaneLines-P1/README.md

 **Step 2:** Open the code in a Jupyter Notebook

 Everything worked fine until "Click on the file called 'P1.ipynb'".
 We don't even have the "P1.ipynb" in the "CarND Term1 Starter Kit".
 Got the answer immediately from the forum: [How and where do I write the code for the Term1Project1](https://discussions.udacity.com/t/how-and-where-do-i-write-the-code-for-the-term1project1/388155).
 Quoted from the reply of subodh.malgonde (Forum Mentor): "You actually need to setup your environment using the starter kit.
 Just downloading the starter kit won’t be sufficient.
-Once you set up the environment you need to clone this github repository - CarND-LaneLines-P1.
+Once you set up the environment you need to clone this GitHub repository - CarND-LaneLines-P1.
 You will editing and running your code in something in the file P1.ipynb.
 The extension .ipynb stands for iPython notebook.
 You will be using Jupyter notebook to open/edit/run this file."
 So, steps summarized as:

 1. Open "Git CMD", clone the environment by pasting "git clone https://github.com/udacity/CarND-LaneLines-P1.git"
 2. Open "Anaconda Prompt", navigate to the "CarND-LaneLines-P1"folder by using "cd CarND-LaneLines-P1"